 The Odlum home has been designated as a heritage home by the City of Brampton.
 The City should not now risk exposing this heritage home with a long and storied history to damage.
-The home has been maintained in good condition for over 100 years but is at risk due to its original stone and mortar foundation.
+The home has been maintained in good condition for over 100 years but unfortunately, has its original stone and mortar foundation.
 This hand-built foundation is very porous and particularly susceptible to erosion, should the flow of water be altered in unpredictable ways.
 This has the potential of damaging this historic and important heritage property, depriving future generations of cultural significance.

-The proposed site will result in increased levels of light and noise pollution, and emissions and smells related to food production.
+Finally, the proposed site will result in increased levels of light and noise pollution, and emissions and smells related to food production.
 Although any new activities at the proposed site will likely adhere to the limits imposed by various laws and regulations, they will inevitably have a negative impact on the wildlife that have built their homes on the properties of Lucinda Court.
-Properties of Lucinda Court have experience wildlife including owls, hawks, blue jays, ducks, cardinals, rabbits, squirrels, voles, mice, foxes, frogs, toads, and diverse insects.
-In fact, there is a conservation area located at the end of the street.
-Undoubtedly, the flora and fauna of our property and that of all of our neighbors will be adversely affected by the proposed development.
+Our property has housed generations of wildlife including owls, hawks, blue jays, ducks, cardinals, rabbits, squirrels, voles, mice, foxes, frogs, toads, and diverse insects.
+Without a doubt, the flora and fauna of our property and that of all of our neighbors will be adversely affected by the proposed development.